 Whatever your taste in music, you’ll find a free concert somewhere in the city.
 You can see free classical music at lunchtimes in the churches at St Martin in the Fields and St James’s Piccadilly.
 There are a mix of free performances from jazz to dance at the Southbank Centre and you can always find street performers in Covent Garden.
 And try the pubs around Camden and Shoreditch for up-and-comings bands – many venues let you in free before a certain time.

-If you want to see a film in London, then stay away from the expensive, crowded cinemas around Leicester Square.
+If you want to see a film in London on a budget, stay away from the expensive, crowded cinemas around Leicester Square.
 Just up the road, the Prince Charles Cinema shows films from £9 on weekdays.
-Or if you’ll be in town for a while you can become a member for £10.
+Or if you’re in town for a while you can become a member for £10.
 Membership gets you up to £4 off tickets, weekly £1 film screenings and discounts on drinks in their bar.

 The cheapest way to get a great view across London’s skyline is from one of the parks around the edge of the city.
 Some of the best viewpoints are from Primrose Hill, Alexandra Palace and the top of Hampstead Heath in the north and Richmond and Greenwich parks in the south.

-Closer to the centre of the city, the biggest bargain viewpoint is the Monument for £4.50 (£3 for students/seniors and £2.30 for children aged 5–15).
+Closer to the centre of the city, London’s best bargain viewpoint is the Monument for £4.50 (£3 for students/seniors and £2.30 for children aged 5–15).
 The Monument marks where the Great Fire of London started and was built in the 1670s.
 It’s only 62 metres high so you do get towered over by some of the city’s other buildings, but you’re in a really central spot.

 You can visit the Sky Garden for free – London’s highest public garden in a glass dome at the top of 20 Fenchurch Street (aka the Walkie Talkie) in the City of London.
 You do need to book in advance though.
 Or go up to the roof terrace on top of the One New Change shopping centre which overlooks St Paul’s Cathedral.
 It’s open from 6am until midnight every day.